MitPandya/ProjectManagementBot/SERVICE.md

   ```

-  * Bot reply as attachments: To display buttons on the slack chat interface, we had send the button information in the form of attachments in convo.ask().
-The attachment is predefined JSON message which is used to generate with parameters such as button name and response value.
+  * **Bot reply as attachments**: To display buttons on the Slack Chat Interface, we sent the button information in the form of attachments in convo.ask().
+The attachment is a predefined JSON message which is used to generate parameters such as button name and response value.

 ### Screen cast
 The screencast has been uploaded where all the bot interactions are shown alongwith their effect on Trello : [Link](https://www.youtube.com/watch?v=jvNUr7_CCwU)